 Hermès operates a flagship store at 100 Bloor Street West in Toronto as well as a recently opened flagship at 717 Burrard Street in Vancouver.
 Other Hermes boutiques in Canada include a standalone unit at Vancouver International Airport as well as a concession at Holt Renfrew in downtown Calgary.

-Kit and Ace Opens 1st Store After Acquisition: Vancouver-based fashion brand Kit and Ace recently opened a 900 square-foot storefront at Park Royal in West Vancouver.
+Kit and Ace Opens 1st Store After Acquisition: Vancouver-based fashion brand Kit and Ace opened a 900 square-foot storefront at Park Royal in West Vancouver on November 9th, 2019.
 It’s the ninth location for Kit and Ace, which also has stores at 165 Water Street in Vancouver, 2235 W. 4th Avenue in Vancouver, 102 Bloor Street West in Toronto, 779 Queen Street West in Toronto, 171 Lakeshore Road E. in Oakville, 800 16th Avenue S.W. in Calgary, and at CF Chinook Centre in Calgary.

 In October of 2018, Retail Insider reported that the Wilson family (Chip Wilson founded Lululemon) had sold Kit and Ace to George Tsogas, who had led Kit and Ace singe April of 2017.
 At the time of reporting, Kit and Ace announced that it was profitable for the first time since being founded in 2014 as a ‘technical cashmere’ brand.
 Kit and Ace has since pivoted its strategy to become a technical fabric-based brand that targets urban commuters (with a focus on bicycle commuters) with a range of fashion and accessories.